riosengineer/Bicepify/bicep-examples/conditions/README.md

 ### If/else condition

-Using an if/else condition can be useful to determine if we need to deploy a different SKU tier depending on requirements, such as production vs dev.
+Using an if/else condition can be useful to determine if we need to deploy to a different SKU tier depending on requirements, such as production vs dev.
+However, it is not limited to this scenario.
+It can be used for any values that fit your deployment constraints.

 By specifying a variable called `kvSku` we're able to evaluate the parameter `kvEnv` to check if this contains `prod` then set the Key Vault SKU to `premium` else, set to `standard`.
 Later in the Key Vault module block the `skuName: kvSku` is how this is assigned within the module.